MongoDB, Inc.

 The economic attractiveness of our subscription-based model is demonstrated by customer renewals and increasing existing customer subscriptions over time, referred to as land-and-expand.
 We believe that there is a significant opportunity to drive additional sales to existing customers, and expect to invest in sales and marketing and customer success personnel and activities to achieve additional revenue growth from existing customers.
 If an application grows and requires additional capacity, our customers increase their usage of our platform.
 Our customers add incremental workloads or expand their subscriptions to our platform as they migrate additional existing applications or build new applications, either within the same department or in other lines of business or geographies.
 Also, as customers modernize their information technology infrastructure and move to the cloud, they may migrate applications from legacy databases.
 Our goal is to increase the number of customers that standardize on our platform within their organization, as well as add new workloads with new and existing customers.
 Over time, the subscription amount for our typical direct sales customer has increased.

 We calculate annualized recurring revenue (“ARR”) to help us measure our subscription revenue performance.
 ARR includes the revenue we expect to receive from our customers over the following 12 months based on contractual commitments and, in the case of direct sales customers of Atlas, by annualizing the prior 90 days of their actual usage of Atlas, assuming no increases or reductions in their subscriptions or usage.
 For all other customers of our self-serve products, we calculate ARR by annualizing the prior 30 days of their actual usage of such products, assuming no increases or reductions in usage.
 ARR excludes professional services.
-The number of customers with $100,000 or greater in ARR was 2,799, 2,396 and 2,052 as of January 31, 2026, 2025 and 2024, respectively.
+The number of customers with $100,000 or greater in ARR was 2,895 and 2,506 as of April 30, 2026 and 2025, respectively.
 Our ability to increase sales to existing customers will depend on a number of factors, including customers’ satisfaction or dissatisfaction with our products and services, competition, pricing, economic conditions or overall changes in our customers’ spending levels.

 We also examine the rate at which our customers increase their spend with us, which we call net ARR expansion rate.
 We calculate net ARR expansion rate by dividing the ARR at the close of a given period (the “measurement period”), from customers who were also customers at the close of the same period in the prior year (the “base period”), by the ARR from all customers at the close of the base period, including those who churned or reduced their subscriptions.
-As of January 31, 2026, our net ARR expansion rate was approximately 121%.
+As of April 30, 2026, our net ARR expansion rate was 121%.
 Our net ARR expansion rate may fluctuate in future periods due to a variety of factors, including the volume and type of workloads that we onboard, growth rate of historical workloads on our platform and changes in the macroeconomic environment.

 Components of Results of Operations